 - Repeat until the entire head is done.

-- Work a medium control texturizing spray—Villa reaches for Redken Triple Dry 15 ($24)—into the hair for undone, beachy waves.
+- Work a medium control texturizing spray—Villa reaches for Redken Triple Dry 15 ($28)—into the hair for undone, beachy waves.

-How to Use a Flat Iron For Bouncy Curls
+How to Use a Straightener For Bouncy Curls

 Bouncy curls are all about lift and volume.
-Kim suggests working Ouai Volume Spray ($26) into the hair before blowdrying and following with Christophe Robin Daily Leave-in Hair Cream with Sandalwood ($33).
+Kim suggests working Ouai Volume Spray ($26) into the hair before blow-drying and following with Christophe Robin Hydrating Leave-In Mist With Aloe Vera ($39).

 - Starting about one inch away from the root, hold the iron vertically and slightly tilted away from the face and press down.

 - Twist the iron a half and turn away from the face.

 - Use tension and hold the ends of the hair as you glide the iron halfway down the length.